Juan Sebastián Elcano: Elcano's will

-Transylvanus' text
+Transylvanus's text

-Transylvanus' De Moluccis Insulis, a text with two parts.
+Transylvanus's De Moluccis Insulis, a text with two parts.
 Modern researchers argue that the texts are taken directly from Magellan's and Elcano's accounts, and that this explains why the two parts are so different.

 The humanist Maximilianus Transylvanus was present at the royal court, listening to Elcano.
 From what he heard he wrote his own chronicle of the voyage, in the form of a letter, which he sent to his patron, Matteo Lang von Wellenburg.
 The book was printed in Cologne in January 1523 and in November of that year another printing was made in Rome by Gian Matteo Giberti, assistant to Pope Clement VII.
 Giovanni Battista Ramusio years later assembled a collection of travels and introduced the text of Transylvanus.
 The text was written in Latin, for political purposes and according to the tastes of Chancellor Gattinara.
 It is possible that this text by Transylvanus is a compilation of collected testimonies: the account of Magellan's part of the voyage is very different from that of Elcano's part, as if they had two different authors.
 Another chronicler of the time who read these two texts, Fernandez de Oviedo, alluded to the parity between the texts of Elcano and Transylvanus: "It is almost him", he wrote.

 If the second part of the Transylvanus text is a direct translation of Elcano's report, he appears as an exponent of the humanist and utopian intellectual movements then current in Europe, and the text, which says that the societies of the Moluccas were peaceful, treated their neighbors well and were hospitable to foreigners can be seen as one of the first explications of the myth of the noble savage and a critique of the corruption of European civilization:

 All of them show great respect and care not to cause harm or discomfort to neighboring towns, even more so to neighbors from neighboring islands, and even more so to foreigners or pilgrims.

 Basque philosopher Ekai Txapartegi defends the proposition that Transylvanus's text was written by Elcano, asserting that its description of the island of Borneo as a utopia and its depiction of the customs of the inhabitants reveals the humanist aspect of his political thought, as well as his opposition to the expansionist ambitions of empire and warlike kings, and the imposition of the Christian faith on peaceful pagan societies.
 A similar approach is defended by Enrique Santamaría.
 Not much is said in the text about the events that transpired when the expedition was in Borneo, only that they talked to the local king, made some exchanges and moved on.
 What they were doing there is not explained in the passage, although it is known that Borneo was the scene of conflict for the travelers, indicating that the writer is speaking more of his personal utopian vision than of a literal description of Borneo.